josegpl/HypermediaProject/README.md

 current version of the web system can be seen here: https://guilimajg.wixsite.com/repository/

-dynamic item category page not displaying properly on new-games.
-Database connected.
+Latest upgrade: added connection to the Database and new dynamic category page.